 DREAMTEX UPPER: WRAPPING THE FOOT

 The vamp underneath the laces is also joined by a mesh panel.
 This creates a sock-like gusseted upper which is really effective at keeping debris out, while allowing for the use of a fairly traditional tongue design, and to avoid an issue with bunching, or allowing dirt / gravel to get into the shoe.
-The heel has a fairly traditional integrate semi-flexible heel cup which, when paired w/ the midsole wrap and DreamTex, creates a really dynamically stable combination.
+The heel has a fairly traditional integrate semi-flexible heel cup.
+When paired w/ the midsole wrap and DreamTex, it creates a really dynamically stable combination.
 On the toe, they add a rubberized lamination for protection and abrasion resistance.
 This is important because you may need a bit of extra protection in situations where it’ll inspire your inner lumberjack and trail clearer.